Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Introduction

 \paragraph{Artifact} The results of this paper have been fully formalized in the Rocq proof assistant.
-The Rocq development leading to our main theorems has $\sim$5400 lines of code and is available \ifanon as anonymous supplementary material. \else at \url{https://github.com/secure-compilation/SpecIBT}. \fi{} The supplementary material also includes $\sim$2300 lines of property-based testing\ifanon\else~\cite{Paraskevopoulou15,testing_ni_jfp}\fi{} code that we used to systematically check our properties before proving them.
+The development leading to our main theorems has $\sim$\removereviews{5400}\newreviews[REQ2]{6800} lines of Rocq code and is available \ifanon as anonymous supplementary material. \else at \mbox{\url{https://github.com/secure-compilation/Triosecuris}}. \fi{} The supplementary material also includes $\sim$\removereviews{2300}\newreviews[REQ2]{2500} lines of property-based testing\ifanon\else~\cite{Paraskevopoulou15,testing_ni_jfp}\fi{} code that we used to check our properties before proving them.
 Testing helped discover and fix issues early, for instance it helped us identify the need for adding undefined values to obtain safety preservation (\autoref{sec:ki-undefined-values}).
+The authors used generative AI (Claude Opus, Microsoft Copilot, and Google Gemini) to assist with the Rocq mechanization of Spectre RSB protection, refactoring, and minor coding assistance.
+All AI-assisted development was reviewed by the authors, and all proofs mechanically checked by Rocq; the authors take full responsibility for the entire artifact development.